Invariant Descriptors of Motion and Force Trajectories for Interpreting Object Manipulation Tasks in Contact: Preliminaries

 \subsection{Duality between twist and wrench as general screws}

 All forces and moments acting on a rigid body can be reduced to a single resultant force vector and a single resultant moment vector.
 One option is to express these vectors in the body frame: ${}_{b}\vect{f}$ represents the resultant force expressed in $\refframe{b}$, and ${}_{b}\vect{m}^b$ represents the moment with respect to the origin of $\refframe{b}$ and with coordinates expressed in $\refframe{b}$ (see Fig.~\ref{fig:screw_wrench}).
-Similarly as for the \textit{twist}, a compact notation for the resulting force and moment is the 6-dimensional \textit{screw wrench}:
+Similar to the \textit{twist}, a compact notation for the resulting force and moment is the 6-dimensional \textit{screw wrench}: